sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 ### Structural searches

-Structural searches are slow and aggregations are unlikely to complete within a 2-second timeout for such searches.
+Aggregations for structural searches are unlikely to complete within a 2-second timeout.
 You can try to trigger an explicit aggregation for such cases.

 ### Standard searches with embedded regexp